Amazing DIY Wedding Tissue Paper Flowers

-These DIY Wedding Tissue Paper Flowers have been imagined, designed and handcrafted by last year’s Great British Sewing Bee winner, Charlotte Newland.
+These DIY Wedding Tissue Paper Flowers have been imagined, designed and handcrafted by sewing expert and competition winner, Charlotte Newland.
 Here are two step-by-step projects that teach you how to create giant flowers and a fun floral centrepiece.

 “Flowers are an important part of every wedding but they can be really expensive, especially if you want to make a big impact.
 I’m going to show you some simple-to-make tissue paper flowers that you can use to great effect at a wedding or any occasion.” – Charlotte Newland

 - Tissue Paper Sheets (20” x 30”)

 - Floral Wire